Running a business in a capitalist society

 Indigenous Tuition Waivers

-Indigenous people are welcome to attend all Wildwood Path programs free of charge.
-Thank you for all you are doing to keep culture, land, and community thriving in these difficult times.
-There is no way to express our gratitude nor our debt to you, and we are honored and grateful for your presence at our programs and your contributions to our community.
+Indigenous people are welcome to attend all Wildwood Path programs free of charge if they would like.
+As a predominantly non-Native-led organization operating on unceded Indigenous (Penobscot/Wabanaki) territory and teaching skills kept alive and shared by Native people around the globe who were under threat by many of our ancestors and continue to face threat by our current culture and actions, we know that we can never repay the debts we owe to you.
+Thank you for all you are doing to keep culture, ecosystems, and community thriving in these difficult times.
+Thank you for supporting our work in service of that same goal.
+There is no way to express our gratitude, and we are honored by your presence at our programs and your contributions to our school.
 Kci woliwoni.

-These funds will be awarded to individuals who apply to participate in the Wildwood Path’s programs (or are recommended to teach in our programs), and who offer significant diversifying and strengthening elements to our community.
+These funds will be awarded to individuals who apply to participate in the Wildwood Path’s programs who offer significant diversifying and strengthening elements to our community.

 Royalties to Lineage Keepers

 Many of the skills and practices that we employ at The Wildwood Path are not directly traceable to one teacher or school, or were appropriated with or without consent from other cultures.
-We are doing our best to research this, make amends, cease using any skills or practices that were inappropriately taken, and to learn and teach from our own lineages.
-In addition, we pay a percentage of profits to the following initiatives to honor their fierce and generous combinations of protection and sharing of teachings with us and many others:
+We are doing our best to research this, make amends, cease using skills or practices that were inappropriately taken and should not be shared, and to learn and teach from our own lineages and experience.
+In addition, we are investing in a relational world where generosity and acknowledgment flow, so we are honored to be able to offer a percentage of profits to the following initiatives and to support their fierce and generous ways of protecting and sharing teachings with us and many others:

 The Wabanaki people via Nibezun